fpereiro/tnote/index.md

 `bpm` stands for *beats por minute*. `bpb` stands for *beats per bar*.
 If a bar contains four beats, then `bpb` will be 4.

-As for the `notes`, they are organized in `notelines`.
-A `noteline` lists all the notes belonging to a certain line and a certain bar.
+As for the `notes`, they are organized in `voices`.
+A `voice` lists all the notes belonging to a certain voice and a certain bar.
 This is the basic structure:

 ```
  NN name notes...
 ```

-`NN` stands for the bar number. `name` is the name of the line (for example, `rh1` if it's the first line of the right hand of a piano piece).
+`NN` stands for the bar number. `name` is the name of the voice (for example, `rh1` if it's the first voice of the right hand of a piano piece).
 Here's an example:

 ```
 1 rh2 0*3 41